 Many people struggling with a sluggish gallbladder have problems with both bile production and bile flow.

-Seeking Health’s Gallbladder Nutrients is a unique blend of herbs and nutrients intended to support both the formation and flow of bile.
+Seeking Health’s Gallbladder Nutrients is a unique blend of herbs and nutrients intended to support bile formation and flow.

 Many gallbladder supplements only support bile production or bile flow, but not both.
 To fully support optimal gallbladder health, both bile formation and bile flow need to be optimized.

 A less commonly known function of bile is to prevent SIBO from developing.
 Bile has antimicrobial properties that act as a disinfectant in the small intestine.
 The antimicrobial properties of bile prevent the overgrowth of bacteria in the small intestine.